Unwind with ITV

 Unwind with ITV is an ITV ambient television programme.
 It broadcasts footage of environments and computer graphics with ambient music.
 It is produced by Plymouth-based Rock Oyster Media in collaboration with mental health charity Campaign Against Living Miserably, with music from the conglomerate BMG.
 It started broadcasting on 2 October 2021.

 It is shown late-night on ITV channels 1–4 and ITV Quiz (formerly ITVBe).
 Select episodes previously broadcast on ITV1 are available on ITVX under the title Unwind with ITV1.
 Unlike ITV Nightscreen, which presented the TV listings for ITV1 alone across the ITV network, distinct editions of Unwind with ITV air on the same night from channel to channel and are labelled accordingly on ITVX's TV listings.

 In November 2022, a round-the-clock feed of Unwind footage was made available as part of the line-up of FAST channels offered within the 'Live TV' section of ITVX.
 This has since closed.
 Also in November 2022, Unwind was discontinued on STV and replaced by Night Vision featuring news, sport and weather from across Scotland.
 In July 2023, Unwind returned to STV following the collapse of Ideal World and was shown alongside Night Vision.
 Unwind with ITVBe was discontinued with ITVBe's closure and replacement by ITV Quiz on 9 June 2025, with Unwind with ITV now broadcasting on the new channel.

 Origins

-Unwind with ITV replaced ITV Nightscreen, an overnight filler programme promoting upcoming ITV shows, that ran over the late hours of ITV's night-time service.
-The programme filled the station's overnight downtime instead of a closedown as, under ITV's public service broadcasting requirements, the channel is required to operate 24-hours-a-day.
-ITV classified ITV Nightscreen as a regional programme.
-In 2017, the programme accounted for more than a third of ITV's regional programming hours.
-Ofcom considered this an inappropriate means of fulfilling regional quotas and removed the loophole.
+Unwind with ITV replaced ITV Nightscreen, an overnight filler programme promoting upcoming ITV shows, that ran over the late hours of ITV's night-time service and had been broadcast since 1998.
+The programme cheaply filled the station's overnight downtime as, under ITV's public service broadcasting requirements, ITV1 is required to operate 24 hours a day.

+In 2023, Unwind with ITV accounted for 14 per cent of the broadcast hours that ITV1 was required to commission from independent production companies.